 Sharing love, peace, and joy in abundance,

-Because that's what
+Because that’s what Christmas is for.

 © 2007 by Vickie Lambdin